Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 This page is a "living document" that I plan on updating indefinitely.
 Check for updates once in a while if you find this page interesting.
 Feel free to send me suggestions, updates, and corrections; I'd especially appreciate help from those who speak languages besides English and can evaluate a non-English indexing search engine.
 Contact info is in the article footer.

+I plan on updating the engines in the top two categories with more info comparing the structured/linked data the engines leverage (RDFa vocabularies, microdata, microformats, JSON-LD, etc.) to help authors determine which formats to use.

 Rationale
 ---------